-Second, someone will tell us that, “Bible teaching is plain and straightforward, and we should just do what it says.”
+Second, some people will tell us that, “Bible teaching is plain and straightforward, and we should just do what it says.”
 Well—is it?
 In some ways this assertion is more dangerous that the last one, because it contains a half-truth.
 Certainly there are some elements in Scripture that are plain and straightforward.
 Most obviously, all Scripture presents us with a view of reality that says our lives and all lives are based in the one God, who is faithful and just: according to Scripture, if we insist on any other view, we are rebels against the truth.
 I suppose Scripture is pretty clear about how we should live those lives, too.
-“You shall love your neighbour as yourself” is said or implied everywhere.
+“Love the LORD you God” and “Love your neighbour as yourself” is said or implied almost everywhere.
 The two are expanded a little and run together in the prophet Micah’s beautiful,

 “He has shown you… what is good: and what does the LORD require of you but to do justice, love mercy, and walk humbly with your God?”
 (Micah 6.8)